 ssl-key options under

 [mysqld].
 If these options are

 not set, the data directory is searched for

 If all three files are found, they are used to configure encryption.
 If any of the files is missing, a fatal error is generated.

 SSL manual configuration¶

 If user wants to enable encryption for specific channel only or use different certificates or other mix-match, then user can opt for manual configuration.
 This helps to provide more flexibility to end-users.

 To enable encryption manually, the location of the required key and certificate files shoud be specified in the Percona XtraDB Cluster configuration.
-If you do not have the necessary files, see Generating Keys and Certificates Manually.
+If you do not have the necessary files, see Generate keys and certificates manually.